prebala123/chip-design/index.md

 ## LightGBM

-As previously mentioned, we noticed that the baseline DE-HNN model was not learning from the node and net features, and was instead only making predictions based on the structure of the graph, formed by the millions of connections in the training dataset.
-From our earlier analysis, however, we knew that there is some value in the features, and they can also serve as a representation of the greater graph structure, such as through the eigenvectors.
-This led us to considering tree-based models as an alternative architecture for the net demand prediction task.
+As previously shown, there are several useful features in our dataset for making predictions on demand.
+However, the millions of nodes and nets in the graph means training the DE-HNN is slow, leading to real world problems like delays in chip design.
+This led us to considering tree-based models as an alternative architecture for this task.

 ### Hypothesis
-These models would only have the net features as a dataset (eigenvectors and degree), but we hypothesized that they would reduce training time due to a tabular data structure rather than a dense graph.
+Although these models would not have any information about the connections in the graph lowering prediction accuracy, we hypothesized that they would reduce training time due to the tabular data structure.

 ### Finding

 <img src="images/tree.png"/>

 We experimented with two tree-based modeling architectures, LightGBM and Random Forest.
-For each model, we ran a grid search to optimize for Validation RMSE + Test RMSE, to settle on the final hyperparameters used to generate the results in table (ADD TABLE NUMBER).
+For each model, we ran a grid search to optimize it, and settled on the final hyperparameters used to generate the results in the table.

 Overall, these new approaches did not have as much success as the baseline DE-HNN model, likely because there is importance in the connections between nodes that simply isn’t captured by the feature set.
 However, the tree-models trained significantly faster, with the LightGBM model training nearly 100x faster than the baseline DE-HNN, and the Random Forest model about 4x faster (but with slightly less loss in performance).
 This suggests that there may be some value in further exploring this approach, especially with further optimizations or feature enhancements.

 ## Feature Engineering (Adding Capacity)

-Although the DE-HNN does well at capturing the graph structure, it doesn’t learn much from the node and net features.
+Although the DE-HNN does well at capturing the graph structure, it doesn’t learn much from the features.
 Therefore, we wanted to try adding a new feature called capacity into the model to see if it could perform better.
 Capacity is a rough estimate of the amount of resources available for placing cells and routing wires in a given area.
 We believe that the DE-HNN model can learn the interactions between capacity and dense topology, to learn that areas with low capacity but a large cluster of cells tend to be more congested.
-We hypothesize that the DE-HNN model will improve its performance compared to the baseline, because of this new feature.

 ### Hypothesis
-We also hypothesize that the LightGBM will improve as capacity is positively correlated with demand with an r^2 value of 0.33.
+We hypothesize that including capacity will improve the performance of the model over the baseline.
+Further, we hypothesize that the LightGBM models will improve due to its reliance on the feature set.

 <img src="images/demand_capacity.png"/>

 ### Finding
 <img src="images/capacity.png"/>

 Adding capacity only improved the performance of the DE-HNN model by 0.6%, showing that it did not have much of an impact on the model.
-We believe that this result follows our previous finding that the DE-HNN only learns from the graph structure and not the features.
-Since high capacity areas can be correlated with densely connected areas in the graph with a lot of cells nearby, the DE-HNN could be estimating capacity by itself without needing an explicit feature for it.
+This result follows our previous finding that the DE-HNN only learns from the graph structure and not the features.
+Since high capacity areas are correlated with densely connected areas in the graph, the DE-HNN may already be estimating capacity without needing an explicit feature for it.

-However we see an improvement of 41.6% in the LightGBM model after we add capacity.
-Since a tree model has no way to model the graph structure, it needs to be given features like capacity explicitly as it relates to the graph.
-Capacity is more correlated with demand than other features, making the tree model’s performance almost comparable to the DE-HNN.
-Although the loss is 24% worse, the training time is almost 100 times faster, giving a great tradeoff of accuracy for speed.
+However, we see an improvement of 41.6% in the LightGBM model upon including capacity.
+Since a tree model has no way to model the graph structure, it needs to be explicitly given features like capacity.
+Capacity is more correlated with demand than other features, making the LightGBM’s performance comparable to the DE-HNN.
+Although the loss is still worse than the baseline, the training time is almost 100x faster, giving a great tradeoff of accuracy for speed.

 ## Partitioning